inferno986return/gemtree-peter-mirror/README.md

 # gemtree-peter-mirror
 A mirror of the Peter programming tool by [Gemtree Software](http://www.breatharian.eu/Petr/en/).
 To my understanding Peter is similar to [Scratch](https://scratch.mit.edu/) and works by allowing users of different programming skillsets to assemble the program 'like a jigsaw'.
+Judging by the numerous examples provided, it's safe to say that the program is effectively a 2D and 3D game engine.

 Peter was commercial software until 1st September 2012 when it became freeware and since 1st September 2013 been open-sourced under licensing similar to the BSD License.